 The 5th North Carolina’s Captain Thompson “came up to me in a very excited manner and tone cried out to me “They are flanking us!
 See, yonder’s a whole brigade!”
 I ordered him to keep silent and return to his place…but, when this act of indiscretion occurred, they began to break and run…” By … Continue reading Garland’s Brigade at the Cornfield: The Death of a Reputation…and Much More

 With his brigade locked in a nearly point-blank fight on the southern end of Antietam’s Cornfield, Colonel Douglass had already been wounded seven times but remained in command.
-Then an eighth Union Minie ball suddenly found him… Marcellus Douglass was born in Thomaston, Georgia on October 5th, 1820.
+Then an eighth Union Minie ball suddenly found him… By David A. Welker Marcellus Douglass was born in Thomaston, Georgia on October 5th, 1820.
 Little is known … Continue reading Claimed by the Cornfield: Georgia’s Colonel Marcellus Douglass

 When General J. R. Jones quickly relinquished command at the prospect of marching his division into Antietam’s Cornfield, his fellow Southern officers began whispering the word “coward” behind his back.
 But even this firestorm of controversy couldn’t prepare Jones for what awaited him when his postwar “indiscretions” became known.
 By David A. Welker John … Continue reading Cowards in the Cornfield?
 (Part Two): The Complicated Story of Virginia’s General John R. Jones

 Amidst a firestorm of Confederate shells, just as his brigade was heading into the hell of Antietam’s Cornfield, Colonel William Christian suddenly muttered “I’ve always had a great fear of shelling.”
-And with that, he simply vanished… William Henry Christian was born on April 9th 1825 in Utica, New York.
+And with that, he simply vanished… By David A. Welker William Henry Christian was born on April 9th 1825 in Utica, New York.
 Although … Continue reading Cowards in the Cornfield?: The Sorry Story of Colonel William Christian

 As the 21st Georgia’s battle-tested fighters settled into positions behind the rocks and trees in the southern end of the East Woods, they knew that another Yankee advance would soon enough seek to drive them from their new position.
 What they didn’t understand was just how important holding this place was for a Confederate victory at Antietam…